 You can activate a Spindle with orientation.
-You can use the Spindle with orientation for Thread cutting.

 A spindle axis can be started and stopped either via the M3/M4 M functions or manually.

 If no M3/M4 M functions are available, then the spindle can be operated only manually.
 To do so, configure the parameters of the Spindle start and Spindle stop digital inputs.